Dubrovnik Travel Guide

 Dubrovnik is the most famous destination in Croatia, renowned all around the globe and proud winner of numerous national and international tourism recognitions and awards.

-Since Dubrovnik has true Mediterranean climate with hot, dry summers and mild winters, the most tourists visit the town from April to October, but you can visit it during the whole year – there’s no cold winters and snow.
+Dubrovnik has a true Mediterranean climate with hot, dry summers and mild winters and most tourists visit the town from April to October, but you can visit it during the whole year – there’s no cold winters and snow.

-When it comes to getting to Dubrovnik, in the winter you have less options if you want to fly directly from Europe to Dubrovnik Airport, since numerous European airlines serve direct flights only from May/June to October, but you have always possibility of numerous flights from Zagreb with Croatia Airlines, daily, year-round.
+Although Dubrovnik is a year-round destination, some hotels are closed from November through March, and some restaurants take the whole January off.
+When it comes to get to Dubrovnik, you have less options in the winter if you want to fly directly from European cities to Dubrovnik Airport but you have always flights from Zagreb operated by Croatia Airlines, daily, year-round.

 Sightseeing and Museums in Dubrovnik